 Regulatory Board member profiles

 Richard Cooper (Lay member of Regulatory Board, appointed 1 December 2019)

 Richard Cooper has extensive experience of leading business transformation and operating at board level within complex organisations.

 He had worked with BT for more than 10 years, leading business transformation and engaging in face-to-face dealings with the UK telecoms regulator and other communication providers.

 Since leaving BT (in March 2018) he has taken up roles including:

-- Non-Executive Director and Audit Committee Member, Health Research Authority - The HRA is an arm’s-length body in the Department of Health & Social Care that protects and promotes the interests of patients and the public in health and social care research.
+Non-Executive Director and Audit Committee Chair, Health Research Authority - The HRA is an arm’s-length body in the Department of Health & Social Care that protects and promotes the interests of patients and the public in health and social care research.

 Sharon has been an ACCA member since 1996 and she was elected to Council in 2016.
 After 8 years as a public practice accountant Sharon held the role of Operations and Compliance Director with regulatory responsibilities in the Financial Services sector for 17 years.
 She is a Chartered member of the Chartered Institute of Securities and Investments and a Chartered Financial Planner.